MacMillan Bloedel Building

 Mid-century brutalist buildings

-Designed in 1965 by noted architect Arthur Erickson (along with Geoffrey Massey) for the Canadian forestry company of the building’s namesake, the two offset 27-story towers that comprise the “MacBlo” building (as it’s known to locals) was a landmark of minimalist modernism at the time it went up in 1968.
+Designed in 1965 by noted architect Arthur Erickson (along with Geoffrey Massey) for the Canadian forestry company of the building’s original namesake, MacMillan Bloedel, the two offset 27-story towers that comprise Arthur Erickson Place (as it was renamed in 2022) was a landmark of minimalist modernism at the time it went up in 1968.

 The towers’ primary building material is cast-in-place reinforced concrete with a clean facade that tapers vertically upwards like a majestic west coast Douglas fir tree from its plaza and reflecting pool below.
 All inspired, apparently, by the nature paintings of Emily Carr.